 [Do your staff know what is required of them to protect your profit]

-No matter what you growth strategy is these tips will help you squeeze the most out of your margins allowing you to work smarter not harder.
+No matter what your growth strategy is these tips will help you squeeze the most out of your margins allowing you to work smarter not harder.

-For more on managing growth in the building and construction industry, view the previous instalments in the series below or contact one of our experts.
+For more on managing growth in the building and construction industry, contact one of our experts.